Money Saving Pages

 • Don’t take baths; shower instead.
 Showers use less water than baths unless you plan on taking a very long shower.

 • Don’t over-dry clothing and clean the lint filter every time you dry your clothes.
-Lint build up only restricts airflow and prolongs the drying time, thus wasting energy.
+Lint buildup restricts airflow and prolongs the drying time, thus wasting energy.

 • Close your blinds and curtains on hot summer days to keep your home cooler.